rohangupta5328/helm-kubenertes/README.md

 steps to follow:
     1) create your kubernetes cluster
-    2) running  `helm template .` - will show you what will be applied to tiller `helm install --name=nginx-v1 .` - will then apply the deployments in the cluster, so in the wood, tiller would run a command like: `kubectl apply -f <generated_file>`
+    2) running  `helm template .` - will show you what will be applied to tiller `helm install .` - will then apply the deployments in the cluster, so in the wood, tiller would run a command like: `kubectl apply -f <generated_file>` running `helm install --name=nginx-v1 .` will ovveride the name

 Incase of the error : forbidden: User "system:serviceaccount:kube-system:default" cannot get namespaces in the namespace "default, then run the following commands